Husband, wife found dead in Rome home

 21 Giugno 2019

-Rome, June 21 - A husband and wife aged 74 and 77 were found dead in their Rome home on Friday.
+Rome, June 21 - A husband and wife aged 77 and 74 were found dead in their Rome home on Friday.
 They were found in via Santi Cosma e Damiano, in the area of Nero's Tomb.
 Their bodies were found on their bed.
 Police said they think it is a case of murder-suicide.
 The man is believed to have shot his wife dead before turning the gun on himself.
 The man was found with the gun in his hand.
+The couple left a note in which the man complained about problems paying the rent, police said.

 LE RUBRICHE